This blog may contain affiliate links. Read our disclosure policy for more info.

 Type of Trail: Out and back

 The Lake Alta Track is a moderately difficult trail that leads from The Remarkables ski area up to Lake Alta – a picturesque alpine lake.
-The trail is steep gaining about 200 meters (656 feet) in elevation in just under 2 kilometers (1.2 miles).
+The trail is steep, gaining about 200 meters (656 feet) in elevation in just under 2 kilometers (1.2 miles).
 Although it’ll have you out of breath, the views are totally worth it and the hike up takes most people under an hour.
-It’s a quick hike easy to add to any Queenstown itinerary.

-Lord of the Rings fans might recognize Lake Alta as “Dimrill Dale.”
-That’s right, Lake Alta was used for filming the scene where the fellowship escapes the Mines of Moria in the LOTR.
+Lord of the Rings fans might recognize the lake as “Dimrill Dale.”
+That’s right, this area was used for filming the scene where the fellowship escapes the Mines of Moria in the LOTR.

-But even if you’re not a LOTR fan, you’ll still enjoy the Lake Alta Track.
-The trail is never busy (unlike many other hikes in Queenstown such as Queenstown Hill or Ben Lomond) and offers beautiful views of both the lake and Queenstown from above.
-It’s one of Queenstown’s hidden gems that is most frequented by locals.
+But even if you’re not a LOTR fan, you’ll still enjoy the track.
+The trail is never busy (unlike many other hikes in Queenstown) and offers beautiful views of both the lake and Queenstown from above.

 Not to mention, the drive to the trailhead is an exciting adventure in itself!